 Register for the TestDaF exam now!

 You can register to take the TestDaF exam once you have a sufficient knowledge of German.
 Before taking the TestDaF exam, we recommend that you make yourself familiar with its contents.
-The best way of doing this is to attend the preparatory courses run by the Goethe-Institut or other test centres.
+The best way to do this is to attend the preparatory courses run by the Goethe-Institut or other test centers.
 These courses enable you to become acquainted with the format of the exam and how it works.

 You can take the TestDaF exam around the world on six fixed dates each year.
 Please visit www.testdaf.de to register.
 Special dates apply in the People's Republic of China, where registration takes place at the National Education Examination Authority.